ksu-cs-cc/ksu-cs-cc.github.io/README.md

 To deploy the content, use the `hugo` command on the destination server to generate a `public` folder.
 Then, point your web server of choice to that folder.

+### Cloning for the first time?

+1. `git clone --recursive [URL to Git repo]`
+2. or `git clone` and:
+    1. `git submodule update --init --recursive`
+    2. pull all changes in the repo including changes in the submodules `git pull --recurse-submodules`
+    3. pull all changes for the submodules `git submodule update --remote

 ## Adding Content

 To change the content on the homepage, edit `content/_index.md`.